From our partner: CMEWeb

 The target audience for this initiative includes oncologists, oncology APPs and nurses, and other healthcare professionals (HCPs) involved in managing patients with breast cancer..

 HIV-infected individuals have an increased risk of CVD.
 Research has identified characteristics of HIV infection itself that influence CVD risks, yet their precise roles and potential as therapeutic targets are unclear.

 To address the educational needs of oncologists and multidisciplinary oncology care team practitioners in the treatment of lung cancer.

 This webcast will review the advantages and disadvantages of currently available treatment options for opioid-induced constipation (OIC)

-This activity presents a robust roundtable discussion in which our expert faculty provides insights on such issues as determining the optimal timing and approach for autologous stem cell transplantation (ASCT), considering new factors when weighing the benefits and risks of maintenance therapy, and choosing between the various therapeutic options in the relapsed/refractory setting.
-This activity includes downloadable resources (including supplemental figures and tables).
+This activity presents a robust roundtable discussion in which our expert faculty provides insights on such issues as determining the optimal timing and approach for autologous stem cell transplantation (ASCT).

 The expansion of clinical options brings both opportunities and challenges for health care providers who see myeloma patients.

 This activity will discuss the unique clinical relationship between inflammatory bowel disease (IBD) and iron deficiency anemia (IDA), including the role IBD pathology plays in blocking optimal iron absorption.
 Many IBD patients contend with multiple challenges and comorbidities that all can directly or indirectly lead to IDA and subsequent poor outcomes.CME: 0.5